Liiesl/FINALLY_I_CAN_CODE/assets/modules/help.md

 ### Merge SRT Files

 The **Merge SRT Files** tool allows you to combine multiple subtitle files into one cohesive file.
 It offers two modes: **Glue End to End** and **Stacked Merge**.

+### Use Cases:
+- **Episodic Content**: Combine subtitles from multiple episodes into a single file for binge-watchers who prefer continuous playback.
+- **Multilingual Presentations**: Create a unified subtitle file for presentations delivered in different languages during international conferences.
+- **Film Festivals**: Prepare a single subtitle file for films shown back-to-back at festivals, ensuring seamless transitions between segments.
+- **YouTube Playlists**: Merge subtitles for videos in a playlist so that viewers can watch the entire series without interruptions.

 #### Modes